 Excessive dairy products (sugar-free yogurt might be the only exception)

 Fried foods and other trans or saturated fats

 Ongoing acupuncture sessions can help you to improve your gut health, especially abdominal acupuncture.
 Try to be consistent with your treatment sessions and ask your acupuncturist for an anti-inflammatory meal plan.

 Deep relaxation techniques such as meditation and hypnotherapy can help to relax the gut, interrupt the stress signal that’s being communicated to the brain, reduce pain, inflammation, and also help with digestion and nutrient absorption.
-Click on the video below for a guided hypnosis practice on youtube to help you begin this healing process.

 Lifestyle Tips to Improve Your Vagal Tone, Your Gut, and Mental Health

 Improve your posture.
 A collapsed posture can have a negative impact on your vagus nerve.
 Look into Feldenkrais or The Alexander Technique to improve your posture so you can move through life ergonomically while reducing the stress signal in your body and mind.

 Take cold showers.
 This will stimulate the vagus nerve and helps you feel more relaxed afterward.

 Breathe deeply into your diaphragm.
 Shallow breathing can contribute to anxiety and depression.
 Practice breathing slowly down into the belly and diaphragm throughout the day.
 Avoid restrictive clothing that cuts off your circulation, especially around the belly.
 Remember that when your gut is relaxed, you’re sending a relaxation signal to your brain as well.

 Chanting or singing.
 Singing can expand your breath and stimulate the vagus nerve.
 The “OM” and "VOO" sounds have a particularly calming effect on the nervous system.
 Chant or sing for at least 3 minutes a day.